 - We also reserve the right to consult with the NMT Health Center when professionally appropriate.

-Because we offer short-term counseling services, NMT Counseling Services reserves the right to refer you to other community services if your concerns are outside the scope of our practice or require more involved, long-term therapy.
+Because we offer short-term counseling services, NMT Counseling Services reserves the right to refer you to other community services if your concerns are outside the scope of our practice.

 What to Expect

 Typically, this appointment will take about 30 minutes or more, depending on the nature of your concern, and the two of you will discuss your immediate concerns as well as what type of services may be most helpful to you.
 The goal is to get you connected with the most appropriate services as soon as possible.
 Please know that the counselor may not necessarily be the counselor you are ultimately assigned to work with.
 Some of the options for services you may be discussing are described below.
 As a reminder, all of our therapy services are free and confidential.

 We offer the following services free of charge to eligible students: